hu-macsy/lama_old/scai/sparsekernel/doc/JDSKernelTrait.rst

      \\
     1 & 3 \end{matrix}\right)

-the arrays are sorted corresponding its sizes.
+the arrays are sorted corresponding to its sizes.

 .. math::